jepsen-io/jepsen/doc/nemesis.md

 explore.
 So, we need *short* histories, but we want *lots of them*.
 That's where `jepsen.independent` comes into play--but that's a discussion for another time.

+For now, take a break.
+Congratulations!
+You've written your first Jepsen test from scratch!